Deep Dive into C/C++ Compilation — Dynamic Libraries A4: Undefined-Symbol Behavior at Link Time and Runtime Dynamic Loading

 return &api;

-Why can't dlsym find my function in C++?
+Why can't dlsym find the function I wrote in C++?